PlasmoHQ/awesome-plasmo/README.md

 ## Extensions

-[VRNBLTY](https://github.com/pacholoamit/VRNBLTY) - A chrome extension that allows you to check the current website you are in to see if previous data breaches have occurred.
+[VRNBLTY](https://github.com/pacholoamit/VRNBLTY) - A browser extension that allows you to check the current website you are in to see if previous data breaches have occurred.
 The extension is powered by the haveibeenpwned api

 ## Articles